iExecBlockchainComputing/image-generation-poc/README.md

 > **Important**
 >
 > This PoC is currently NOT compatible with Scone but compatible with TDX.
-> Please use it with the iExec SDK 8.13.0-tdx (If you do not have access to it, please contact us).
+> Please use it with the [iExec SDK 8.13.0-tdx](https://github.com/aimen-djari/iexec-sdk/tree/feature/tdx) (If you do not have access to it, please contact us).

-# Image Generator dApp
+# Image Generator iApp

-The **Image Generator dApp** is a **Confidential Computing application** that generates an image based on a provided text prompt.
+The **Image Generator iApp** is a **Confidential Computing application** that generates an image based on a provided text prompt.
 It leverages **iExec's Trusted Execution Environments (TEE)** and the **CompVis/stable-diffusion-v1-4 model** from Hugging Face for secure, private computation.

 ## 🚀 Features
 - **Confidential Computing** ensures that prompts remain private and are processed securely.